layerzzzio/lhava-api-etl/readme.md

 python main.py blockchain Solana CqR9VaK9GQhLqGdf9ZTGpt9vMZ1zEfztKzab2iy1TNzU
 ```

-You can see the realtime data [here](https://app.cvbuilderai.com/solana):
+I created a dashboard [here](https://app.cvbuilderai.com/solana) so you can see the data in realtime:

 ![dashboard](ressources/dashboard.png)